China IPO promised land turns to desert as regulator review stokes confusion

 A Reuters analysis of the post-listing performance of the last batch of IPOs shows an average appreciation of 81 percent from the original IPO price so far.

-The average price increase of small companies listing in Shenzhen was 88 percent, led by a textile equipment manufacturer called Geron Co Ltd, which is up a whopping 329 percent from its IPO price since it began trading Jan 28.
+The average price increase of small companies listing in Shenzhen was 88 percent, led by a textile equipment manufacturer called Geron Co Ltd 002722.SZ, which is up a whopping 329 percent from its IPO price since it began trading Jan 28.

 Even as uncertainty continues, some in the market equate the process to growing pains, an inevitable part of the maturing of China's domestic stock markets as regulators and companies take time to adjust.